Advancing cetacean vision science through

 Whales, Dolphins & Porpoises (Cetacea) — chosen because their sensory biology sits at the crossroads of sensory ecology + evolutionary adaptation + environmental change (light gradients, depth, turbidity, coastal artificial light, and climate-altered optical conditions).
 Cetaceans are evolutionary specialists in perception under variable visibility, and their biology can anchor rigorous education about light as a governing ecological force.

 Aquariums, marine research institutions, museums, and science media partners are natural collaborators in this initiative.
-Adaptation is structured around two pillars: research and media.
+Adaptation is structured around two pillars: research, media.

 Pillar One: Research